Why should I Optimize My Website for Mobile?

 Don’t get it twisted, neither is better.
-Responsive website is as good as mobile website.
-What make the difference are your business objectives for the website and your target audience.
+A responsive website is as good as a mobile website.
+What makes the difference are your business objectives for the website and your target audience.
 User experience is paramount.
 You don’t want a website that frustrates mobile users.

-That is a certified killjoy for conversions.
+That is a certified way to ruin conversions.
 You only have a choice to make and you must be well-informed to make the best decision for your business in this regard.

-There are so many reasons for having mobile friendly website (be it responsive or outright mobile), that is a topic for another day.
+There are so many reasons for having a mobile-friendly website (be it responsive or outright mobile), that is a topic for another day.
 But let’s check out what a mobile website is and what a responsive website is.
 Then, we move on to look at criteria you should consider in order to make a better choice out of the two.

 What is a Responsive Website?

-It is a conventional website, like an everyday website, with features that enable it to adjust to various screen sizes of your audience’s devices.
+It is a conventional website, as an everyday website, with features that enable it to adjust to various screen sizes of your audience’s devices.

-If you want to know what is responsible for that real-time adjustment, talk to me in camera or consult an honest web designer who won’t call Albino a White guy for you.
+If you want to know what is responsible for that real-time adjustment, consult an honest web designer.

 What is a Mobile Website?